gwilymhumphreys/adversitybot/readme.md

 Current default season is `34`
-Use `-s <season number>`` to select a different season
+Use `-s <season number>` to select a different season
 ```!a -s 35 My current team```

 To add adversitybot to your channel head to <https://discordapp.com/oauth2/authorize?client_id=747055885645381662&scope=bot>

-It's well behaved and will only respond to DMs or messages from a channel named 'adversitybot'
+It's well behaved and will only respond to DMs or messages in a channel named 'adversitybot'